Paridax/jarvis/README.md

     "browser": browser, (the prefered browser of the user) }
 ```
+Please ensure that your package follows these guidelines to work seamlessly with the main program, if you wish to have your package added to the main stack make a pull request.
 ## Conclusion

 Jarvis is a powerful tool that can make your life easier by performing tasks quickly and efficiently.
 By following the instructions in this README file, you can install and run Jarvis on your own machine and take advantage of its many features.